Te Awaatu Channel (The Gut) Marine Reserve

 Te Awaatu Channel (The Gut) Marine Reserve is a marine reserve covering an area of 93 ha in Fiordland on New Zealand's South Island.
 It was established in 1993 and is administered by the Department of Conservation.

 It is the smallest marine reserve in Fiordland and one of the oldest.

 Geography and ecology

 The marine reserve covers a shallow channel between Bauza Island and Secretary Island with a high tidal flow.
 Surrounding the reserve is Fiordland's deepest basin, reaching depths of about 420 m.

-The reserve has significant rock wall and deep reef habitats, which provide a habitat for suspension feeders like sea pen, red coral, black coral, zooanthids and lampshells.
+The reserve has significant rock wall and deep reef habitats, which provide a habitat for suspension feeders like sea pen, red coral, black coral, zoanthids and lampshells.

 History

 Te Awaatu or Te Awa-O-Tu translates as "the channel of Tu".
 According to Māori oral history, ancestor Tu-Te-Raki-whanoa carved out the fiords and lakes with his giant ko (digging stick), with one foot on Ka-Tu-Waewae-O-Tu (Secretary Island) at the entrance to Doubtful Sound and the other foot on Mauikatau (Resolution Island) at the entrance to Tamatea / Dusky Sound.

 The reserve was recommended by the New Zealand Federation of Commercial Fishermen, alongside the Piopiotahi (Milford Sound) Marine Reserve in the early 1990s.
 It was established in 1993, receiving legal recognition on 25 October of that year.

 Rock lobsters within the reserve are larger and more numerous than outside it, and five year study of red coral has found no major changes to the population.